nus-cs2103-AY2425S1/ip/README.md

 ## Prerequisites
 Ensure that your system is set up with the following:
-- **JDK 17**: sentinel.Sentinel requires JDK 17 to compile and run.
+- **JDK 17**: Sentinel requires JDK 17 to compile and run.
 Follow the instructions [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to configure your project correctly.

 ## Setup